 2. Find comments by the people you are following

-If you meet another learner who posts comments you enjoy, you should follow them.
+If you meet another learner who posts comments you enjoy, you can follow them.
 Press the 'follow' button next to their name or on their profile page.
-It’s a good idea to do this for the educators on your course too.
+You might find it helpful to do this for the educators on your course too.

-You can also filter by following in the activity feed for the course, to see what the people you are following have said most recently across the whole course.
+You can also filter by 'Following' in the discussions for the course, to see what the people you are following have said most recently across the whole course.
+To do this, select the 'Conversations' tab from the bar at the top of the page on the To-do list or any course step.

 Tip: following someone means you will be able to see their comments easily in any course you take together.

-3. Use 'your comments' to review your own comments
+3. Use 'your comments' to see your own comments

-You can see your most recent comments across all courses on your profile page.
-But did you know you can also see what you said on a particular step by choosing the your comments filter?
+You can see your 100 most recent comments across all courses on your profile page.
+But did you know you can also see what you said on a particular step by choosing your comments from the Show menu?
 Useful if you've been posting lots of comments!

-Tip: You can also filter the course activity feed to see all your comments across the whole course.
+Tip: You can also filter the Conversations page to see all your comments across the whole course.

 4. Use 'bookmarked' to find comments you've bookmarked

-Tip: you can also filter the course activity feed to see your bookmarks across the whole course.
+Tip: you can also filter the Conversations page to see your bookmarks across the whole course.

 Link to a specific comment